 Because the enumerated type abc has been renumbered and because some numbers have been skipped, the array will go out of bounds and there is potential for unintentional gaps in the use of x.

 6.5.2 Guidance to language users

-Follow the guidance of 6.6.5.
+In addition to the general advice of TR 24772-1 clause 6.4.5:

 Use enumerated types in the default form starting at 0 and incrementing by 1 for each member if possible.
 The use of an enumerated type is not a problem if it is well understood what values are assigned to the members.

 Avoid using loops that iterate over an enum that has representation specified for the enums, unless it can be guaranteed that there are no gaps or repetition of representation values within the enum definition.